 The studio was finally closed down by Acclaim in 2002 when Acclaim's financial problems no longer made keeping the studio open economical.
 After the studio was closed, its operations were shifted to Acclaim Studios Austin.

 Studios Run By Alumnus

-Shortly following the merger, several developers left the company and formed the Salt Lake City studio Avalanche Studios, which would go on to develop Mortal Kombat Mythologies: Sub Zero , the PlayStation port of Mortal Kombat Trilogy , and the Tak games before being bought out by Disney Interactive Studios.
+Shortly following the merger, several developers left the company and formed the Salt Lake City studio Avalanche Software, which would go on to develop Mortal Kombat Mythologies: Sub Zero, the PlayStation port of Mortal Kombat Trilogy, and the Tak games before being acquired by Disney.